From Charts to Code: A Hierarchical Benchmark for Multimodal Models: Experiments

 \paragraph{Level 3.} Tab.~\ref{tab:level3main} presented the results.
 Coverage is limited because the benchmark is very hard: only a couple of open-source models could even complete inference, and on the proprietary side, five models were run, but overall ER is still <50\%, primarily due to long-context inputs exceeding the maximum input limits.
-Among those that ran, ER drops to 29–40\% (e.g., Gemini 29.33\%), while code-level stays strong (Layout = 1.0; high Grid/Type), indicating structurally plausible code under long context.
-However, figure-level fidelity collapses (Gemini 0.0361, Claude 0.007, GPT-5 0.0362; Seed-1.5/1.6-VL 0.061/0.055), showing that turning lengthy raw tables into pixel-accurate charts is the main bottleneck; the Seed rows also show LLM-Score = 0 with non-zero LMM-Score, hinting at evaluator/model coupling or edge-case artifacts that warrant robustness checks.
+Among those that ran, ER drops to 10–46\% (e.g., Seed-1.5-VL 10.86\%), while code-level stays strong (Base $\approx$61--74 LLM $\approx$68--78), indicating structurally plausible code under long context.
+However, chart-level fidelity collapses (Gemini 35.97, Claude 16.60, GPT-5.2 16.29; Seed-1.5/1.6-VL 22.85/25.77), showing that turning lengthy raw tables into pixel-accurate charts is the main bottleneck; this is mainly because current models are unable to simultaneously handle extremely long textual inputs and reference images, and extract the data processing and plotting requirements from the instructions.